 Estate Planning Services We Offer

 A legal guardian is a person who has the legal authority (and the corresponding duty) to care for the personal and property interests of another person.
 Usually, a person has the status of guardian because the ward is incapable of caring for his or her own interests due to infancy, minority, incapacity, or disability.
 Utah Courts have the power to appoint a guardian for an individual in need of special protection.
 A Conservator is a person appointed by a court to supervise only the person’s financial affairs.
 At Henriksen & Henriksen, we can assist you in determining the best option for you and assist you with the complicated legal process to obtain your goal.

 Probate is the process carried out in court which transfers the property of a deceased person to their heirs.
 Ideally, the deceased person will have prepared their estate plan before they pass away, in order to simplify the probating process.
 In some circumstances, there is no will or trust.
 In other circumstances, there is a legal challenge to the validity of the estate plan.

-At Henriksen & Henriksen, we can assist you in the complicated process of probating an estate.
-We can assure that your rights and property interests are protected and distributed to you and your family fairly.
+At Henriksen Henriksen, we can assist you in the complicated process of probating an estate.
+We can assure you that your rights and property interests are protected and distributed to you and your family fairly.
 We handle these types of disputes, and can meet with you to discuss commencing litigation to preserve or defend your rights.

 We can also assist the trustees in the administration of a trust.

-A Will is a set of instructions as to how you desire your property is to be distributed upon your death.
+A Will is a set of instructions as to how you desire your property to be distributed upon your death.
 The Will includes directions as to who should manage your estate, and who should be the guardian of your minor children.
 Wills do not generally avoid probate, but rather they plan for probate.
-Wills only come into effect upon your death and do not provide any protections for you and your family during your life or in the case of incapacity.
+Wills only come into effect upon your death and do not provide any protection for you and your family during your life or in the case of incapacity.